 I picked up my copy today.
 Yesterday no chance.
 Kiosks and news vendors here in France were sold out by 9 AM.
 When I grabbed my copy at 6.30 AM this morning there were just six issues remaining and a lengthy queue in front and after me.
-It felt good be able to finally read this tribute edition with cartoons and articles included that were previously made by the executed members of staff .
+It felt good to finally read this tribute edition with cartoons and articles included that were previously made by the executed members of staff.
 I’ve already seen the cover many times on French TV and in newspapers since its announcement Monday this week… an unprecedented print run of one million extended to three and now, currently, five million.
-But to physcially hold a copy somehow reaffirmed the unity that the majority of the French are feeling.
+But to physically hold a copy somehow reaffirmed the unity that the majority of the French are feeling.

 So why is the UK press operating what seems like a blanket ban on showing the cover of this newspaper in the UK?
 Irony is ladelled out as thick as treacle as the knees of the UK press knock and tremble: What Happens When You Try To Show The Charlie Hebdo Cover On SKY NEWS The report from the Independent goes on to provide a direct link to the CH cover image.
 Nice try from Charlie Hebdo contributor Caroline Fourest.

 I find it worrying when newspaper / TV channels are discussing Freedom Of The Press then refrain from showing images of the very press in question.
 I’m not surprised at the UK press to be honest.
 It’s a mostly spineless collect of intriguers, phone hackers and right-wing nasties.
-There are a couple of exceptions who have published a pic of the CH cover with a warning to look away if offended.
+There are a few exceptions that have published a pic of the CH cover with a warning to look away if offended.
 Thank goodness you can see this image freely in France and not have to go searching the internet, link-click your way through warnings or pay your blood-money to unscrupulous eBay sellers.

-If you really want to see this CH tribute cover that, yes, will offend the majority of muslims (not to mention the pages inside offending all other religions – and remember, folks, these drawings are only ever lampooning ideaologies not implicit facts!)… if you really want to see this CH tribute cover and are frustrated that the UK media (or the US and other foreign media) aren’t showing it… if you’d really like to see this CH tribute edition of a newspaper that was brutally attacked by backward-thinking murderous bullies just a week ago… then best of British to you!
+If you really want to see this CH tribute cover that, yes, will offend many muslims (not to mention the pages inside offending all other religions – and remember, folks, these drawings are only ever lampooning ideaologies not implicit facts!)… if you really want to see this CH tribute cover and are frustrated that the UK media (or the US and other foreign media) aren’t showing it… if you’d really like to see this CH tribute edition of a newspaper that was brutally attacked by backward-thinking murderous bullies just a week ago… then best of British to you!
 Maybe you’ll just be content to see the cover shown on TV or reproduced by your free press?
 Again, good luck with that.
 I got mine.
 I got Charlie.
 It’s as it should be.